-- alignment of executive and shareholder interests by providing incentives linked to earnings per share, free cash flow, operating margin and revenue performance; - the ability for executives to achieve long-term shareholder value creation without undue business risk; - creating a clear link between an executive's compensation and his or her individual contribution and performance; - the extremely competitive nature of the industries in which we operate and our need to attract and retain the most creative and talented industry leaders; and - · comparability to the practices of peers in the industries that we operate in and other comparable companies generally.
+- alignment of executive and shareholder interests by providing incentives linked to earnings per share, free cash flow, operating margin and revenue performance; - the ability for executives to achieve long-term shareholder value creation without undue business risk; - creating a clear link between an executive's individual contribution and performance and his or her compensation; - the extremely competitive nature of the industries in which we operate and our need to attract and retain the most creative and talented industry leaders; and - comparability to the practices of peers in the industries that we operate in and other comparable companies generally.

-The vote on this resolution is not intended to address any specific element of compensation; rather, the vote relates to the compensation of our NEOs, as described in this Proxy Statement in accordance with the SEC's compensation disclosure rules.
+The vote on this resolution is not intended to address any specific element of compensation; rather, the vote relates to the compensation of our NEOs, as described in this Proxy Statement in accordance with the Securities and Exchange Commission's (the "SEC") compensation disclosure rules.